 You’re not #blessed, you’re just bragging.

-Travelling is good.
+Traveling is good.
 Volunteering is good.
-Travelling while volunteering?
+Traveling while volunteering?
 Maybe not.

 Issa Rae’s “Insecure” centers on the everyday encounters of a young black woman; the twist: She’s in a predominantly black world.